ruslanmv/How-to-load-PDF-files-into-Milvus-by-using-Spark/README.md

 ### Ingesting the PDF Files Using Spark (Local Mode)

 Once the environment is set up, we can proceed with ingesting the PDF files into Milvus using Spark.
 We provide instructions for ingesting a set of annual reports stored in the `./data/annual_reports` directory.
 Before running the ingestion routine, make sure to set the path to your Java home directory.
-Spark 3.4 supports Java 8, 11, and 17. `export JAVA_HOME=<path to java home>`
+Spark 3.4 supports Java 8, 11, and 17. `export JAVA_HOME=<path to java home>` you can use the command `which java` after that, you can set JAVA_HOME environment variable yourself, for example

 ```bash
 export JAVA_HOME=/usr/bin/java